GET TAX RELIEF NOW!

 Track Settlement Negotiations During Overlap

-If your case involves Track Settlement discussions with Division Counsel or Technical Services regarding complex tax liability issues from business audits or individual audits, inform both the examiner and Collection representative immediately.
-Track Settlement agreements may impact the timing of collection actions, installment agreements, and statute of limitations calculations for each taxable event; failure to coordinate can jeopardize negotiated resolutions.
+If your case involves Track Settlement discussions with Division Counsel or Technical Services regarding complex tax liability issues from business audits or individual audits, inform both the examiner and the collection representative immediately.
+Track settlement agreements to ensure they align with collection actions, how installment agreements work, and the time limits for each taxable event; failure to coordinate can put the agreed solutions at risk.

 Multiple Taxable Events Across Different Years